newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/authorization-architect-firm.md

 - Name, license number, and address of every `Responsible Charge|responsible-charge`
 - Name, address, and license number of every officer, director, manager, and stockholder in your firm
 - Number of shares issued (if the firm is a Corporation)
-- Pay any associated fees
+- Payment made for any associated fees

 :::infoAlert
-The application will require signatures from every officer, director, manager, and stockholder in your firm, Responsible Charge, and the CEO.
+The application requires signatures from every officer, director, manager, and stockholder in your firm, Responsible Charge, and the CEO.
 :::

 > **Once approved, you will have:**
 >
-> - You will receive a notice in the mail with your Certificate of Authorization number
+> - A Certificate of Authorization